 Were you or someone you love injured in a vehicle accident?
 Is your insurance provider Nationwide Auto Insurance?
 Year after year, Nationwide is one of the most popular car insurance providers in California, usually in the top ten and sometimes in the top five.
 Millions rely on them for their car insurance.
-But, when you’re hurt in an accident, it can be greatly beneficial to have an experienced accident lawyer in Long Beach by your side.
+But, when you’re hurt in an accident, it can be greatly beneficial to have an experienced accident lawyer in California by your side.
 That’s what Belal Hamideh has been for many years.

 We all know the jingle: “Nationwide is on your side.”
 However, if you’re hurt in a vehicular accident you may find that, no, Nationwide really isn’t on your side.
 Rather, they’re on the side of making money, of maximizing their profits.
 If you believe that there’s even a slight chance you or someone you love has been injured in an accident, it’s worth it to reach out to us for a free case evaluation.
 During that, we’ll let you know exactly what you can expect for your claim and how we can help.

 You’ve Been Injured in an Accident and Have Nationwide Insurance

 If you’ve been hurt in an accident and your insurance provider is Nationwide Auto Insurance, contact them through their app, online, or by calling them at (800) 421-3525.
 You’re better off doing this sooner versus later.
 Within the first 24 hours of your accident is fine, but if you are unable to do so due to injuries, recovery, and so forth, do so when you can.

 On that topic, if there’s any chance whatsoever that you’ve been injured, get professional medical attention.
 Do so even if it seems “like it’ll be fine,” “like it’s no big thing,” etc. Unfortunately, injuries that are seemingly “small” after an accident may be much worse than they initially appear.
 By being evaluated by medical professionals, you can head this off.